MilesYang03/Dynamic-Memory/README.md

 There are many ways to implement a heap manager.
 The most efficient schemes also place a footer at the end of each block.
 You may use footers if you wish, but they are not required.

-## Initialization: sbrk
+## Initialization: mmap or sbrk

 When a heap manager is initialized it obtains a large slab of virtual memory to carve up into blocks.
 It does this by requesting virtual memory from the operating system kernel using a system call, e.g., mmap or sbrk.

-The supplied code uses sbrk to extend the data segment of the virtual address space.
-The sbrk system call causes a region of the virtual memory that was previously unused (and invalid) to be registered for use: the kernel sets up page tables for the region and zero-fills each page of the region as it is referenced. sbrk returns a pointer to the new region, i.e., the "slab".
+The supplied code uses mmap, which returns a pointer to the new region of memory that will be used (i.e., the "slab").
 Initially the heap consists of a single free heap block that contains the entire slab.
-The supplied code casts the slab address to a metadata_t pointer and places it in a global pointer variable called heap_region:
+The supplied code casts the slab address to a metadata_t pointer and places it in a global pointer variable called freelist:

-    metadata_t* heap_region = (metadata_t*) sbrk(MAX_HEAP_SIZE);
+     freelist = (metadata_t*)mmap(NULL, max_bytes, PROT_READ | PROT_WRITE, MAP_PRIVATE | MAP_ANONYMOUS, -1, 0);

-The heap_region pointer references the header for the first and only block in the heap, which initially is a free block.
+The freelist pointer references the header for the first and only block in the heap, which initially is a free block.
 A "real" heap manager may obtain additional slabs as needed.
-For project 0 we limit the number of sbrk calls to HEAP_SYSCALL_LIMIT for evaluation purposes.
+For this project, we limit the number of mmap calls to HEAP_SYSCALL_LIMIT for evaluation purposes.
 The default value is 1.

 ## API: dmalloc and dfree